-This is a full plastic-free zero-waste grocery store!
-One can quite easily shop for everything from staples to luxurious and everything in between.
+This is a full on plastic-free, zero waste grocery store!
+One can quite easily shop for everything from staples to luxuries and everything in between.

 The shop is family-run, with a team of nutrition specialists who provide input into strategy and meal planning.

 The product range at The Source Bulk Foods includes everyday groceries such as beans, pulses, cereals, pastas, baking ingredients, fruits and nuts.

 Bonus: Their products are listed on the website with full nutritional information, storage instructions, and cooking methods – making it an excellence resource!

 “You cannot get through a single day without having an impact on the world around you.
 What you do makes a difference and you have to decide what kind of a difference you want to make”.Jane Goodall

 You will know when you’re ready to go zero waste when you notice these things:

 - You begin to notice the plastic.
 Everywhere.